dpapavas/gamma/examples/README.md

 also returns it, so that you can wrap anything of interest with it temporarily.

-Finally, another option that may be useful when running programs with Gamma, is `--dump-operations`.
-This dumps the operations that are carried out internally during the course of the computation to a file, but you can used it as `--dump-operations=-` to print them to the standard output.
+Finally, another option that may be useful when running programs with Gamma, is `--dump-list`.
+This dumps the operations that are carried out internally during the course of the computation to a file, but you can used it as `--dump-list=-` to print them to the standard output.
 This can serve to provide some feedback on the progress of the execution and also some insight into its inner workings.